If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 I eventually got some relief after reading Dr. Sarno's book, Healing Back Pain.
 The book talks about how our minds can manifest chronic pain to deal with stress and anger.
 I believed him and got better.

 Then amazingly, about 10 months into retirement, I noticed my pain had completely gone away.
-After 13 years of living and working through chronic pain because I thought I had no choice, I was miraculously pain-free.
+After 13 years of living and working through chronic pain, I was miraculously pain-free.

 It wasn't until after my wife turned 32 in 2012 that we began to contemplate seriously having children.
 We had always been told that it's best to have children before age 35 to minimize health risks and maximize the chances of success.

 We tried sporadically for one year while she was still working with no luck.
 Then we tried more purposefully the next year still with no luck.
 She had been pretty stressed at work because she had just gotten passed over for a promotion she thoroughly deserved.